christipang/Bellabeat-Case-Study/README.md

 NIH reccomends adults should get between 7 to 9 hrs of sleep daily.
 Only 10 users are getting the apporiate amount of sleep.

---The Percentage Of Users Getting Different Hours of Sleep--
+### The Percentage Of Users Getting Different Hours of Sleep
 ```r
 # Create categories for sleep hours
 sleep_categories <- average_sleep_per_id %>%